astrorama/PhosphorosDoc/source/user_manual/first_steps/execution.rst

 at the ``$HOME/Phosphoros/conf``location.
 Beware to give the correct file name in this case.
 Configuration files produced with the GUI can also be more conveniently copy, paste and edited for small changes.

-Any command line options will take precedence over the equivalent option provided in configuration files.
+Any command line options takes precedence over the equivalent option provided through a configuration file.